 Not as long a reach as last time, but the moon would be a bit closer anyway

-This is now common in London, unfortunately.
-I am often approached this way and refused the use of tripods or anything that “looks professional”.
+Unfortunately, this is now common in London.
+I am often approached this way and refused the use of tripods or anything that “looks professional.”
 I partially understand the reasoning behind that, but it gets ridiculous at times.
-I once had my camera on a windowsill, but even that was not allowed: only holding it in my hands qualified as “non-professional”.
+I once had my camera on a windowsill, but even that was not allowed: only holding it in my hands qualified as “non-professional.”

 Anyway, we decided to move to the nearby pier and find ways to keep our cameras stable.
-Then waited for the Super Snow Moon to rise.
+Then, I waited for the Super Snow Moon to rise.

 … and shooting